Niikesh/Signup_Automation/README.md

 # Signup Automation Script

 # Overview
-This repository contains an automation script for testing the "Signup flow" of [your application/system].
+This repository contains an automation script for testing the "Signup flow".
 It includes the script, test report, and demo video.

 ---